-We have applied to list our common stock on the NYSE under the symbol "PINE."
+We intend to apply to list our common stock on the NYSE under the symbol "PINE."
 In order to meet the requirements for listing on that exchange, the underwriters will undertake to sell a minimum number of shares of our common stock to a minimum number of beneficial owners as required by that exchange.